3 unique places to visit in porto: a bookstore, a market and… prison

 Widely famous and publicized across enough tourist guides for you to think it’s just another tourist trap.
-It can be, if you don’t have the patience to wait (trust me, I don’t blame you if you don’t) or if you’re looking in the same direction as everyone else.
+It can be if you don’t have the patience to wait (trust me, I don’t blame you if you don’t) or if you’re looking in the same direction as everyone else.

-The facade of the building was already a clear sign of what we would see inside.
-I recognized the typography of “Lello & Irmao” from some old books my parents had at home.
+The facade of the building was already a clear sign of what I’d see inside.
+I recognized the typography of “Lello & Irmao” from some of my parents’ old books.
 The big, bulky, heavy books I used to read out of curiosity.

 The books on display on the windows seemed outdated, posing for a buyer that would never come, the colors discolored by the sun.
 Inside, a lady vacuumed the floor vigorously and, seeing so many faces peering inside, she stopped to signal the number ten with her hands.
-We nodded and replied with a thumb up.

 The rest of us were behind, browsing some books (it is a bookstore after all), admiring the stained glass skylight at the top.
 After this, everything is a blur in my mind.
 I noticed the peeling red paint on the steps, and I failed to see the carved busts of Portuguese writers on top of the pillars.
-We took photos, and we fled.
+I took photos, and I fled.

-Note: Since July 2015 there is an admission fee of €3.00 per person
+Note: Since July 2015, there is an admission fee of €3.00 per person

 Centro Português de Fotografia

 This building has enough distractions around for it to pop.
 The Clérigos Tower, for example, is enough reason to make you turn away from it.
 Why would you take the detour and visit the Portuguese Photography Center?

-As (intentional) geeks this was pretty close to heaven: the cameras, walking in and out of old cells, looking out the barred windows to the city, seeing where Camilo Castelo Branco (a Portuguese 19th Century romantic novelist) had been jailed for adultery.
+As an (intentional) geek, this was pretty close to heaven: the cameras, walking in and out of old cells, looking out the barred windows to the city, seeing where Camilo Castelo Branco (a Portuguese 19th Century romantic novelist) had been jailed for adultery.

-I had a lot of high hopes for the famous Bolhão market, so much so that I left it for the very last day we were in Porto.
-So many people had told me stories about the vibrant vendors, and how they would talk you into buying their products and take the time to get to know you.
+I had many high hopes for the famous Bolhão market, so much so that I left it for the very last day I was in Porto.
+Many people had told me stories about the vibrant vendors and how they would talk you into buying their products and take the time to get to know you.

-Although the place is a bit rundown and in need of severe fixing up, there are enough pops of color to make it an excellent place for photography.
-But you see, this is a market and vendors expect you to buy their products, not just show the pretty photos you took that Saturday morning.
+Although the place is a bit run down and needed severe fixing up, there were enough pops of color to make it an excellent place for photography.
+But you see, this is a market, and vendors expect you to buy their products, not just show the pretty photos you took that Saturday morning.

-They want their prayers to Our Lady of Conception to be heard (they have a statue of this Portugal’s patron saint at the entrance of the market) and they want the return on their investment.
+They want their prayers to Our Lady of Conception to be heard (they have a statue of this Portugal’s patron saint at the market entrance), and they want the return on their investment.